sfasfaffa/sfasfaffa/README.md

 ## Hi there 👋

-I am a senior student @HIT and also an incoming Master @HIT, a member of the SCIR LA.
+I am a senior BS @HIT and also an incoming MS @HIT, a member of the SCIR LA.

 I used to be an intern at Westlake University.